-For many learners, school has not just been the context where they learn essential knowledge and skills but also the one where they learn to be compliant.
-In these contexts, learners are expected to passively absorb what they are taught by adults and are pushed to comply with rules and routines developed for them through extrinsic rewards and punitive consequences.
-This has unfairly impacted some students more than others, often based on who they are and where they are from.
+For many learners, school has been not only the context where they learn essential knowledge and skills but also the context where they learn to be compliant.
+In these contexts, learners are expected to passively absorb the knowledge, skills, mindsets, and behaviors modeled and taught by adults and are pushed to comply with rules and routines developed for them through extrinsic rewards and punitive consequences.
+This has unfairly impacted some learners more than others, often based on factors connected to who they are and where they are from.
 But if all learners are going to be prepared to thrive in and transform the world, this can no longer be the case.
-Learners must become active drivers of the learning process.
+Young people must drive their learning.

 Van Ness Elementary School

-When students direct their own learning, it drives motivation and deepens learning.
+When young people participate in decisions about how, when, where, and what they learn in meaningful and developmentally appropriate ways, it increases their motivation, ownership, and thoughtfulness about their learning.
 This is because they have a sense of control and are able to shape learning to be relevant to their interests, needs, and goals.
 In addition, active learning helps to more meaningfully encode knowledge, skills, and mindsets into long-term memory, which makes learning more long-lasting.
-Ensuring young people are active participants in the learning process also prepares them for postsecondary success, whether this means college or immediate entry into a fulfilling career.
-In fact, if current trends—like the rise of automation and the rate of scientific advancement—persist, our learners will need a different set of skills that enable them to be self-driven, autonomous, lifelong learners who are able to make decisions that fit their unique needs and goals.
+Ensuring that young people are active participants in the learning process also prepares them for postsecondary success as it builds an array of learning habits and executive functioning skills.
+In fact, current trends, such as the rise of automation and the rate of technological advancement, indicate that learners need these skills in order to become self-driven, curious, lifelong learners who are able to make decisions that fit their needs and goals.

 This Leap Means…

-• Learners participating in decisions about how, when, where, or even what to learn in developmentally appropriate ways.
+• Learners having meaningful opportunities to shape how, when, where, or even what they learn in developmentally appropriate ways.

-• Learners discovering knowledge and applying skills through hands-on and self-directed work.
+• Learners discovering knowledge and applying skills through hands-on, learner-led work.

-• Learners engaging in open learning time where they can explore curiosities, tinker, ask questions, discuss, set meaningful goals, get into a flow state, and more.
+• Learners engaging in self-directed learning time where they can explore curiosities, play, discuss, set goals, get into a flow state, and more.

-• Learners building knowledge, skills, and mindsets that underpin self-direction such as self-awareness, self-regulation, goal setting, planning, and reflection.
+• Learners building knowledge, skills, and mindsets that underpin self-direction such as self-awareness, goal setting, and reflection.

 The brain develops according to how it’s used…by encouraging our kids…to make their own decisions, we are giving them invaluable experience in assessing their own needs honestly, paying attention to their feelings and motivations, weighing pros and cons, and trying to make the best possible decision for themselves.”